Alfalfa Sprouts Organic

 Directions:

 Distribute evenly a very thin layer of seed.
 The seeds will swell and require a lot of space.
-Approximately one tablespoon of small seed and two tablespoons of larger seed is enough for the Victorio Sprouter.
-For proper germination, seeds should remain wet, but not submerged in water.
-The Victorio Sprouting Kit is designed to retain a small amount of water, just the right amount.
-Rinse the seeds once or twice each day for best results.
+For proper germination, seeds should remain wet, but never submerged.
+Sprouting kits are designed to keep seeds moist, while draining away excess water.
+Rinse seeds two or four times each day for best results.

-Sprouting in the dark will force the sprouts to elongate, but sprouting with some exposure to light will have an added benefit of allowing the tiny plants to produce chlorophyll and turn green for more nutritional value.
+Sprouting in the dark will force the sprouts to elongate, while sprouting with exposure to light will have the added benefit of allowing the tiny plants to produce chlorophyll, turning them green for an added nutritional value.

 Please Note: The tiny seedlings develop very fine, fuzzy root hairs that can sometimes be mistaken for mould.
 If you think you are growing mould, look closely at one of the seedlings to determine if it is simply the fuzzy root hairs that you are seeing.